 So when is a good time to start discussing these issues?
 It is never too early.
 As soon as you’re ready to talk to your partner about your finances, you should bring up the subject.
 This can be really early on, even after just a few dates or if you feel that is too soon, then after a couple of months of dating.

 It can be difficult or awkward to break the ice and start discussing finances with someone you are dating so how do you begin?
 What I suggest, is that you set up a special “money date”.

 Choose a neutral fun location rather than having the talk at home.
 It could be a bar or a coffee shop or your favourite restaurant…but make sure that it’s not a super busy public place so that you can at least have a conversation and still enjoy some privacy.

 There are two different ways that you can approach talking about your finances.
 One is if you decide you’re going to be straight shooters and you’re going to share everything with each other right up front.
 The second is if you start to take things more slowly and gently.

 Either way, you should try to turn it into a fun activity.
 Consider sending a cute little invite.
 Bring with you a set of post notes and pens.
-You can take turns either creating questions or you can use the questions that I created for you in the FREE

 You can go through a series of straight shooting questions like how much money do you make?
 How much debt do you have?
 What’s in your savings account?